 Every time I introduce myself as a designer, most people assume that I can create a poster, an app or a website for them.
 What they usually expect from me is high fidelity mockups depicting the end to end flow of what they have in mind.
-I can't help but notice the disappointment on their faces when I inform them that I am not that type of a designer.
-I can't use Photoshop or Illustrator to save my life!
-However, this doesn't mean I am not a designer.
+I can’t help but notice the disappointment on their faces when I inform them that I am not that type of a designer.
+I can’t use Photoshop or Illustrator to save my life!
+However, this doesn’t mean I am not a designer.
 Somehow along the way, we coined so many labels to describe designers resulting in a lot of confusion.
-One of the most confusing terms are the terms UI designer and UX designer.
+One of the most confusing terms are the terms of UI designer and UX designer.
 If you look at job postings, you will be forgiven for thinking that it is a term you can use interchangeably.
 Unfortunately, that is not the case.
 Nowadays, a lot of job postings refer to a UI/UX designer but the job description mostly refers to what a UI designer does.

 In this blog post, I will:

 - Attempt to define what UX design and UI design is and outline the differences

 - Outline the skills necessary for each role

 - Talk about the outputs from each role